Grand tourer: 1949 Coppa Inter-Europa

 The first race specifically for grand touring motor cars (at the time the regulations, designed by Johnny Lurani, were actually called "turismo veloce", or 'fast touring') was the 1949 Coppa Inter-Europa, held over three hours on 29 May, at the 6.3 kilometer Autodromo Nazionale di Monza (Italy).
 It was won by a limited production, V-12 engined, Ferrari 166 "inter", originally known as the "sport", with a coupé body by Carrozzeria Touring of Milan with the Superleggera system.

 After this race, governing body CSAI officially introduced a new category, called Gran Turismo Internazionale, for 1950.
-The regulations were drawn up by Johnny Lurani and fellow Italian motor racing journalist and organizer Corrado Filippini, requiring for qualification the production of thirty models per year, thereby ruling out, for the time being, Ferrari's hand-built berlinettas.
+The regulations were drawn up by Johnny Lurani and fellow Italian motor racing journalist and organiser Corrado Filippini, requiring for qualification the production of thirty models per year, thereby ruling out, for the time being, Ferrari's hand-built berlinettas.
 Nonetheless, Ferrari 166 (including the upgraded MM - Mille Miglia - version) were produced and raced in sports car categories as both open barchettas and closed berlinettas, including winning the 1950 Mille Miglia outright.